Mrdedsecurity/site/_posts/2026-02-06-mailforge.md

 ---

 ## Conclusion
-This tool has already saved me a significant amount of time during penetration testing engagements, allowing me to build email lists much faster than my previous manual methods.
+This tool has already saved me a significant amount of time during penetration testing, allowing me to build email lists much faster than my previous manual methods.
 Are there better ways to code it?
 Most likely!
 But it works for me, and it isn't bad for an evening's work.

 Feel free to check out the tool here:
 [MailForge](https://github.com/Mrdedsecurity/MailForge)

+Thanks for your time!